Bunnings Warehouse

 How and when to harvest snow peas

-Snow peas can usually be harvested from about 10 weeks after sowing seed, or approximately 10 days after flowering.
-Pick when the pods are young, tender and flat.
-Once peas inside the pods begin to swell, they can become a bit tough and bitter.
+Knowing the right time to harvest peas is important to make sure you’re getting the most flavour out of them.
+Snow peas can usually be harvested from about 10 weeks after sowing seed, or approximately 10 days after flowering and pod development begins.
+It’s best to harvest pods when they’re young, tender and flat.
+As the pod development progresses and the peas inside the pods begin to swell, they can become a bit tough and bitter.
+With regular harvesting, you’ll encourage new growth so the plants can keep producing more delicious pods throughout the season.

 Diseases and pests that affect snow peas